Window air conditioners are usually not fixed when broken and most often tossed and replaced.

-There are some HVAC technicians who prefer to solder on a valve but in my experience a screw on valve works just as good.
+There are some HVAC technicians who prefer to solder on a valve, but in my experience, a screw-on valve works just as well.

-If you are very good at soldering and can do it quickly and reliably soldering a piercing valve on may be best.
+If you are very good at soldering and can do it quickly and reliably, soldering a piercing valve on may be a better option.

-If you just need a quick port to add refrigerant or do some test a screw on piercing valve will work fine.
+If you just need a quick port to add refrigerant or test a unit, a screw-on piercing valve will work fine.

-Screw on type valves can become loose over time and 4-5 years and may need to be tightened.
+Screw-on type valves can become loose over time and 4-5 years and may need to be tightened eventually.

-Window A/C units that are fixed are usually already 3-5 years old, if not older with adding another 4-5 years of life likely the maximum a unit can still function.
+Window A/C units that are repaired are usually 5-10 years old, if not older with adding another 4-5 years of life likely the maximum a unit can still function.

-A screw on valve will more than likely outlast the units working life span.
+A screw-on Schrader valve will more than likely outlast the unit working life span.

 15-yr old Kenmore using R-22 which just started short-cycling.
 Have some HVAC training and would like to attempt repair without evacuating.
 Am assuming that it’s low on charge.
 I have universal EPA and will try finding a small amt of 22 or substitute.
 I live in Calif.
 Any recommendations?